menglongguo/website/_projects/TRIHand.md

 In the second prototype, many changes were implemented from the lessons learned from the first.
-Physically, it is more reactive and robust with less friction (although that came at the cost of more pulleys and complexity) The bandwidth and speed of the hand increased quite a lot as the electronics was upgraded from an arduino to a STM microcontroller.
+Physically, it is more reactive and robust with less friction (although that came at the cost of more pulleys and complexity) The bandwidth and speed of the hand increased quite a lot as the electronics were upgraded from an Arduino to an STM microcontroller.
 In addition, the fingertips are easily exchangeable to fit the new sensors I have designed (see page for more details).

 <img src="/website/assets/images/311Upgrades.jpg" alt="upgrades" width="600" >

 <div class="stlwv2-model" data-model-url="/website/assets/models/TRIHand2.STL"></div>

-The tendon routing was quite intricate to design, especially for the thumb that have 3 dof with an abduction joint not in plane as the distal and proximal phalange.
+The tendon routing was quite intricate to design, especially for the thumb that has 3 DOF with an abduction joint not in-plane as the distal and proximal phalange.
-The pictures below show the 2 pair of wires in the thumb.
+The pictures below show the 2 pairs of wires in the thumb.
 The red and green wires are the pair for the distal phalange that has to travel through the abduction joint and proximal phalange.
 The light red and light green wires are the pair for the proximal phalange that only has to travel through the abduction joint.